jksdou/tkinter-gui-application-examples/README.md

-# A Desktop Application Example based on Tkinter by Python3
+# A Desktop Application Example based on Tkinter in Python3

 ## Features
 - menu